FossilBlade/trading-bots-os/nt8/strategies/GreedyRenkoTrader/README.md

 ## Setup
 - Install UniRenko for NT8: https://ninjatraderecosystem.com/user-app-share-download/unirenko-universal-renko-bartype-8/
 - Tests have been performed on Renko Chart for NQ UniRenko Setting: 12/24/48
+- Default Settings have been tested.

 ## Strategy
 Takes a postion whenever the alligator is waking up (White Background) and MACD is outside of the BB.
+Additonla confluence with EMA50 and EMA200 is done.
-THis uses a special Colore Coded Williams Alligator Indicator developed by me.
+This uses a special Colore Coded Williams Alligator Indicator developed by me.

 ## Paramemters

-- ATM Parameters
+- **ATM Parameters**
-  - TakeProfitTicks: Take Profit Ticks Value
+  - **TakeProfitTicks**: Take Profit Ticks Value
-  - StopLossTicks: Stop Loss Ticks Value
+  - **StopLossTicks**: Stop Loss Ticks Value
-  - BreakEven: Check to perform break even functionality
+  - **BreakEven**: Check to perform break even functionality
-  - BreakEvenTigger: Profit Ticks whichs triggers the breakeven.
+  - **BreakEvenTigger**: Profit Ticks whichs triggers the breakeven.
-  - BreakEvenTicksOffset: Ticks to offset fromt eh breakeven price.
+  - **BreakEvenTicksOffset**: Ticks to offset from the breakeven price.
+  - **ExitOnLips**: If selected, the trade will exit once the price is below Alligator Lips.
+This will be enabled, only when breakeven has been setup.
+  - **TPStreakCount**: Number of Profit Trades (TP hit) before the timeout kicks in.
+Timeout is reset on gator waking again or MACD going between bands.
-- Portfolio Mgmt
+- **Portfolio Mgmt**
-  - MaxDayProfit: Max day profit after which the strategy will suspend for the session/untill restarted.
+  - **MaxSessionProfit**: Max day profit after which the strategy will suspend for the session/untill restarted.
 This is for this strategy, not at the account level.
-  - MaxDayKLoss: Max day loss after which the strategy will suspend for the session/untill restarted.
+  - **MaxSessionLoss**: Max day loss after which the strategy will suspend for the session/untill restarted.
 This is for this strategy, not at the account level.
-  - DayTradeCount:  Max trades after which the strategy will suspend for the session/untill restarted.
+  - **SessionTradeCount**:  Max trades after which the strategy will suspend for the session/untill restarted.
 This is for this strategy, not at the account level.
+-**Bot Settings**
+  - **BotActiveTime**: Comma separated time range (in local time) for the bot to be active for trading. eg 0300-0730,1330-1500,2030-2200
+    To run it all the time leave it blank or put *.
+If range is going over mid night split the range eg for 2100-0300 use 2100-2359,0000-0300

   # Options
   1. With the default settings, the strategy work with 1 contract only.
-  2. RUNNER CONFIGURATION: If you want to work with runner, the strategy is hard coded to make use of 2 contracts.
-(Further improvements will be made to make it configurable in future)
-     - When enabling the strategy, change the "Entries per direction" to 2.
-     - Check the "BreakEven" Parameter.
-     - Set BreakEvenTrigger to "TakeProfitTicks+1".
-     - Set the BreakEvenTicksOffset to 0. (or to a value to cover the commions).
-     - The strategy automatically set the runner TP to 3 times the TakeProfitTicks.
+  2. RUNNER CONFIGURATION: Runner configuration has been removed from the latest version.
+Will add using NT8 ATM strategy directly in the future.
+  3. If trading with more than one contract, change "Set Order Quantity" to "Default" and set the number of contracts.

 # Support Me
 If you like my work or would like to develop this further please support me by buying me a coffee (donation)